Maple School Board removes quarantine requirement for in-school close contacts

 There have been more than 62 positive cases in the last 10 days in Douglas County, including 10 school-age children, five of whom live in the Maple School District.
 It's important to be mindful when addressing the issue, she said.

-- Maple, Superior school districts prepare for virtual learning in 2021-22
+Maple, Superior school districts prepare for virtual learning in 2021-22 Plans differ between the districts.

 "If you're going to change a policy, we need to include in that policy monitoring cases," Ronchi said, and maintaining flexibility if case rates in the county change.
 "There's things that we can put into place to assure that this is a good idea, and that it's not going to come back to bite you, not have a huge outbreak happen and the liability that comes with all that."